 The economic value of culture and creativity goes further than the number of people earning a living in the creative sector.
-For instance, creative business sectors have links with other sectors of the economy.
+For instance, creative industries have links with other sectors of the economy.
 They purchase articles from other businesses and they produce for other businesses.
-About 45% of the gross production from creative business sectors is delivered to other businesses in the Netherlands.
+About 45% of the gross production from creative industries is delivered to other businesses in the Netherlands.
 The total effect in the case of suppliers is even higher.
 Each Euro of extra production in creative businesses leads to a 55 to 90 cents higher production elsewhere in the economy.

-For the purpose of this paper a study was carried out into the indirect effects of culture and the economy.
-In the first place we looked at the effects of the presence of creative business sectors on the aspect of image, including art and cultural heritage.
-The underlying theory was that the creative business sector could generate knowledge spillovers or creativity spillovers, thus boosting productivity growth in other sectors.
-The presence of art and cultural heritage could have a pulling effect on other activities and consequently might also have an indirect effect.
+For the purpose of this paper a study was carried out into the indirect effects of culture on the economy.
+In the first place we looked at the effects of creative industries themselves.
+The underlying theory was that the creative industries could generate knowledge spillovers or creativity spillovers, thus boosting productivity growth in other sectors.
+The presence of art and cultural heritage could have a pulling effect on other activities, another indirect effect.
 The results of that study suggest that there are beneficial effects on the growth of employment, but that they are all totally accountable to Amsterdam.
 If Amsterdam is left out of consideration, then there are no visible effects at all.
 The presence of spillovers from creative innovation is neither confirmed nor contradicted in the literature.